James Outman Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Reds pitching staff ranks eighth in the league.
+- The 9.1 strikeouts per nine innings compiled by the Reds pitching staff ranks ninth in MLB.

-- The Reds' 4.96 team ERA ranks 27th among all MLB pitching staffs.
+- The Reds have the 28th-ranked team ERA across all league pitching staffs (5.01).

-- Reds pitchers combine to allow 74 total home runs at a clip of 1.2 per game (to rank 21st in the league).
+- Reds pitchers combine to surrender 76 total home runs at a rate of 1.2 per game (to rank 21st in baseball).

-- Weaver gets the start for the Reds, his ninth of the season.
-He is 1-2 with a 5.36 ERA and 42 strikeouts through 43 2/3 innings pitched.
+- Williamson gets the start for the Reds, his fifth of the season.
+He is 0-0 with a 4.29 ERA and 18 strikeouts through 21 2/3 innings pitched.

-- His last time out was on Wednesday against the Boston Red Sox, when the righty tossed 5 2/3 innings, surrendering three earned runs while allowing seven hits.
+- His most recent appearance was on Friday against the Milwaukee Brewers, when the lefty tossed 6 2/3 innings, surrendering two earned runs while allowing five hits.

-- In eight games this season, the 29-year-old has amassed a 5.36 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .284 to opposing hitters.
+- In four games this season, the 25-year-old has amassed a 4.29 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .215 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.